farolfo/github-recruiter/README.md

 GitHub™ Recruiter
 ================

-Recruiting tool that searches the persons that got involved with some particular GitHub™ repos of yours.
-Find those people that starred, watched or contributed to any project of yours.
+Recruiting tool that finds the persons that got involved with some particular GitHub™ repos of yours.
+Find those people that starred, watched or contributed to any of your projects.

 The intention of this application is to be used as an open source tool for recruitng.